Dpdl-io/DpdlEngine/README.md

 * developing faster your ideas
 * on all platforms
-* using the power of multiple programming languages
+* using the power of multiple programming languages, reusing code
 * without wasting time on installing, compiling and configuring environments
 * designed for running on constrained devices
 * compressing, querying and accessing data on constrained devices